SheCodesAustralia/multicoder-turtorial/content/Birds/5_CHECKPOINT.md

 {{% /notice %}}

 The next step that we are going to do involves a bit of teamwork.
-You and teammate working on the birds need to now head over to [Teamwork - Calculating Positions](../../teamwork/1_calculating_positions)
+You and teammate working on Myrtle need to now head over to [Teamwork - Calculating Positions](../../teamwork/1_calculating_positions)